Built around commercial property risk, not commodity roofing.

 A diagnostic-led operating model.

 Each engagement is structured around the decision the stakeholder is trying to make.
 For one property, that decision may involve recurring leaks or an aging roof system.
-For another, it may involve reserve planning, acquisition diligence, refinancing, insurance-related conditions, emergency stabilization, phased replacement planning, or portfolio-level capital allocation.
+For another, it may involve budget planning, acquisition diligence, refinancing, insurance-related conditions, emergency stabilization, phased replacement planning, or portfolio-level capital allocation.

 Clearline’s role is to convert field conditions into organized, decision-ready information that ownership can use with confidence.